HeejongBong/ldfa/README.md

-# LDFA-H: Latent Dynamic Factor Analysis of High-dimensional time series (Anonymized)
+# LDFA-H: Latent Dynamic Factor Analysis of High-dimensional time series

 This repo consists of
 1. Python package `ldfa` which implements LDFA-H [[1](#20)]